Southern strategy: Reagan

 As civil rights grew more accepted throughout the nation, basing a general election strategy on appeals to "states' rights", which some would have believed opposed civil rights laws, would have resulted in a national backlash.
 The concept of "states' rights" was considered by some to be subsumed within a broader meaning than simply a reference to civil rights laws.
 States rights became seen as encompassing a type of New Federalism that would return local control of race relations.
-Republican strategist Lee Atwater discussed the Southern Strategy in a 1981 interview later published in Southern Politics in the 1990s by Alexander P. Lamis.
+Republican strategist Atwater discussed the Southern Strategy in a 1981 interview later published in Southern Politics in the 1990s by Alexander P. Lamis.